-Any student who participates in an extra/co-curricular activity on a given school day must be in attendance for the full day in order to practice or participate, unless the absence that day is classified as a required court appearance, death in the family, doctor's appointment verified by a medical excuse, or an absence approved by the principal.
+Any student who participates in an extra/cocurricular activity on a given school day must be in attendance for the full day in order to practice or participate, unless the absence that day is classified as a required court appearance, death in the family, doctor's appointment verified by a medical excuse, or an absence approved by the principal.

-SCHOOL ATTENDANCE IMPROVEMENT PLAN
+SCHOOL ATTENDANCE IMPROVEMENT

-- 2 unexcused absences- families will be contacted by our School Based Outreach Worker, Margie Sauers. - 3 unexcused/unlawful absences- - The School Based Outreach Worker will make contact to set up an Attendance Improvement Conference - Families will receive a written notice within 10 school days of the third absence. - Families will receive a letter confirming the date and time of the Attendance Improvement Conference.
+- Unexcused absences- families will be contacted through the One Call system with notification of absences - 3 unexcused/unlawful absences- - The School Based Outreach Worker and/or building administrator will make contact to set up an Attendance Improvement Conference (AIC) - Families will receive a written notice within 10 school days of the third absence. - Families will receive a letter confirming the date and time of the AIC.